sphinx-doc/sphinx/doc/markup/code.rst

   This language is used until the next ``highlight`` directive is encountered.

-* For documents that have to show snippets in different languages, there's also a :dir:`code-block` directive that is given the highlighting language directly::
+* For documents that have to show snippets in different languages, there's also a :rst:dir:`code-block` directive that is given the highlighting language directly::

      .. code-block:: ruby

         Some Ruby code.

-  The directive's alias name :dir:`sourcecode` works as well.
+  The directive's alias name :rst:dir:`sourcecode` works as well.

 * The valid values for the highlighting language are: